-In the current context of education, several community initiatives and governmental schemes are focusing on school-going children for the age group of 6 to 14 years.
-Right to Education Act 2009 also promises access to education among all children between this age group.
-However, a significant number of young girls and boys above the age of 14 years are not able to avail or continue their education.
+In the current context of education, several community initiatives and governmental schemes have been focusing on school-going children in the age group of 6 to 14 years.
+The Right to Education Act 2009 also promises access to education among all children between this age group.
+However, a significant number of young girls and boys above the age of 10 years are not able to avail or continue their education.
+Even though young adolescents, up to the age of 14 are covered under the RTE, many of them are pushed out of the schooling system due to administrative apathy, lack of quality education, lack of resources, and burden of earning a living to support their families.

 Access to education, especially among young girls living in resettlement colonies or unorganised colonies, has remained a challenge over the years.
 Policies, schemes, and community-based work should recognise that young people, like any other social category, do not form a homogenous group and are located differently, whether in terms of gender, dis/ability, sexuality, caste, class, rural or urban, including young people who are transgender, a thus far invisible category.

 Keeping such a dynamic yet unacknowledged context in mind, our work is aimed at how young people relate to the realms of school education, technology, gender, and sexuality.
-We seek to strengthen the process of school or non-formal education initiatives through teachers’ trainings, demonstrating possibilities of community involvement, research etc.
+We seek to strengthen the process of school or non-formal education initiatives through teachers’ training, demonstrating possibilities of community involvement, research etc.